Gansager/system_audio_copilot/README.md

 ### Live transcription

 1. **Background capture**: The app continuously records system audio
-2. **Incremental processing**: Every N seconds (default 3) it sends the accumulated audio to OpenAI Whisper
+2. **Incremental processing**: Every N seconds (default 2.0) it sends the accumulated audio to OpenAI Whisper, gated by a lightweight VAD
 3. **Live output**: Recognized text is printed to the console immediately
 4. **Accumulation**: The same text is added to a buffer for future AI requests